 One hundred and fifty-two cats (72 females, 80 males) were recorded during the initial survey in October 2010 of which 136 were registered as domestic pets (Algar et al. 2011b).
 Since October 2010, 184 cats have been registered following the various veterinary programs.
 The total number of domestic cats registered each year, the sex population structure, the number of new registrations and number deregistered are presented in Table 1.
-At the conclusion of the veterinary program in June 2016, 93 cats remained registered (Algar et al. 2016).
-The survey for domestic cats conducted in May 2017 revealed that there were 74 domestic cats remained registered, of these, one cat was present but had no official owner as the previous owner was no longer on-island.
-One cat recorded as missing by its owner since January 2015 was located, returned and re-registered.
-A further four cats (3 females, 1 male) were recorded as missing and these cats are believed to be dead by their owners.
-Of the 93 cats registered in 2016, 16 (8 females, 8 males) died prior to the conclusion of the May 2017 survey.
-Of these animals, 12 died from natural causes associated with old age and four as vehicle fatalities.
-Three un-registered cats were located during the survey, one was removed by the Shire Rangers and the other two are to be confiscated.
+The number of registered cats present each year is also presented in Figure 1.
+The survey for domestic cats conducted this year revealed that there were 66 domestic cats registered, of these, two cats had no official owner.
+Of the 74 cats registered in 2017, eight (2 females, 6 males) died prior to the conclusion of the October 2018 survey.
+Of these animals, seven died from natural causes associated with old age and one as a vehicle fatality.
+One unregistered cats was located during the survey, which was removed by the Shire Ranger.
+Twenty-one stray cats were reported by local residents around the town-site area during the domestic cat survey.